reallydontask/terraform-provider-pingdom/docs/index.md

 The Pingdom provider allows you to manage resources including checks, users, and teams.

+The sole reason for the existance of this provider is to add the ability to get a list of the probes that pingdom uses, so that the ip addresses can be added to our firewall.
+It is just as unmaintained as DrFaust92's, at the time of writing anyway.

 Use the navigation to the left to read about the available resources.

 ## Example Usage